 Tip: a teaspoon of bleach to one gallon of water will allow this simple small battery to last for about three months.

 The Aluminum and copper will last a long time.
 Every three months you will need to empty the water and lightly sand the copper bars.
 Again the more bleach per gallon of water the quicker this will be needed but the more amps you get.

 This simple battery buy itself doesn't power anything so rigging multiple batteries in series will be required to get usable power.
 We will discuss that later.

 Now lets try to improve on this setup.
-We do you get the aluminium?
+Where do you get the aluminium?
 How about an aluminium can!
 And better still you can actually use the can in place of the cup of water.
 Just fill the can with the water/bleach solution.